It’s 11 a.m.

 2. Make It Easy For Clients To Rebook

 That’s why rebooking should be totally seamless.
-The less effort a client needs to take, the more you reduce no-shows – and make more money.
+The less effort a client needs to make, the more you book – and make more money.

 3. Open Client Communication = Fewer Client Cancellations

-We all know how important it is to communicate with our clients.
 Let your clients know that as a small business, every “no-show” hurts.
 A missed appointment is a slot that another client could have booked.
-(Schedulicity also helps rebook those missed slots with appointment waitlists.)
+(Schedulicity helps rebook missed slots with appointment waitlists and Fill My Book.)

-After sharing the impact missed appointments have on your business, you may notice positive changes, reduced no-shows, and more business!
+After sharing the impact that missed appointments have on your business, you may notice:

 4. Consider Appointment Deposits and Prepayments

-If you notice that some clients are serial cancellers and you’re losing money-making opportunities every time they don’t show up, consider setting up a deposit system to book appointments.
-Small deposits, prepayments, and card-on-file holds help encourage stronger commitment to an appointment as most people will follow through with their transactions.
+If you notice that some clients are serial cancellers, and you’re losing money-making opportunities regularly, consider setting up a deposit system to book appointments.

-Pro tip: Schedulicity has an integrated payment processor that allows you to collect deposits upfront when clients book or collect credit card info to hold appointments.
+Pro tip: Schedulicity has built-in payment processing that allows you to collect deposits upfront when clients book.
+You can also collect credit card info to hold appointments.
 Learn more here.

 BONUS: How to Respond to a Client Cancellation — A Template

-If you receive push-back on the deposit, try this additional cancelation policy template:
+If you receive push-back on the deposit, try this additional cancellation policy template:

-I/We understand these things happen!
-We use this cancellation policy to offset the lost income for that hour since we weren’t able to book another client in such a short period of time.
-This ensures that our bottom-line isn’t affected by unexpected no-shows or last-minute cancellations.
+Hi [Name], I/We understand these things happen!
+We use this cancellation policy to offset the lost income for that hour since we weren’t able to book another client in such a short amount of time.
+This ensures that our bottom line isn’t affected by unexpected no-shows or last-minute cancellations.
 As long as you reach out to reschedule more than 24 hours in advance, we’re happy to accommodate you!
 We’d love to see you soon and appreciate your understanding.
 Regards, [Your name]

 Hi [Name], I/We understand these things happen!
 We use this policy to offset the lost income for the time we set aside for your appointment.
 This ensures that our bottom-line isn’t affected by unexpected no-shows or last-minute cancellations.
 If I can find someone to fill your booking last-minute, I’ll be happy to waive the cancellation fee and return your deposit.
 I’ll let you know if I can find someone!
 In the meantime, please let me know if you’re interested in rebooking!
 Regards, [Your name]

-Schedulicity offers tons of built-in features to cut down on no-shows and cancelations: appointment waitlists, prepayments and deposits, email templates (to keep that open communication line), appointment reminders by text and email, and easy rebooking.
+Schedulicity offers tons of built-in scheduling and marketing features to cut down on no-shows and cancelations: